firebase/extensions/invites-mod/README.md

 ```

 #### Accepting an invitation

 The Mod has a function that watches for writes of accepted tokens to Firestore.
 This functions is triggered, which finalizes the invitation.
-The function also deletes the `accept_invite_tokens` record for the receivre and the `invitations` record for the sender[4].
+The function also deletes the `accept_invite_tokens` record for the receiver and the `invitations` record for the sender[4].

 [4] How data should look after invite has been accepted

 ```
 users:
   12345: